microsoft/TypeScript-Handbook/pages/Writing Definition Files.md

 function addLater(x: number, y: number, (sum: number) => void): void;
 ```

-Please post a comment [here|https://github.com/Microsoft/TypeScript/issues] if there's a pattern you'd like to see documented# We'll add to this as we can.
+Please post a comment [here|https://github.com/Microsoft/TypeScript/issues] if there's a pattern you'd like to see documented!
+We'll add to this as we can.